-Ischemic strokesare the most common and arise from blood vessel narrowing caused by cholesterol as with CAD, leading to blood clot formation and cause brain infarct.
+Ischemic strokes are the most common and arise from blood vessel narrowing caused by cholesterol as with CAD, leading to blood clot formation and cause brain infarction.

-Hemorrhagic strokesare more common in some populations who have high blood pressure especially in Asia and results from the rupture of a blood vessel or aneurysm.
-The outlook is much poor with mortality which could be as high as 50% and some of these patients were left with disabilities.
+Hemorrhagic strokes are more common in some populations, who have high blood pressure especially in Asia and it results from the rupture of a blood vessel or aneurysm.
+The outlook is usually bleak with a mortality rate as high as 50% and some of these patients were left with disabilities.
+Both types of stroke can strike for a multitude of reasons.

-As we grow older, our arteries are becoming stiff with platelet and cholesterol, sticky substances calleddeposit or plaque.
-When plaque builds up in the carotid arteries, it is called carotid artery stenosis.
+As we grow older, our arteries are becoming stiff with platelet and cholesterol, sticky substances called deposit or plaque.
+When plaque builds up in the carotid arteries, it is called carotid artery stenosis and this can result in a carotid artery stroke.
 Plaque buildup can pose the following risks to individuals:

-Carotid doppleris an ultrasound test that shows how well blood is flowing through the carotid arteries which is done in a vascular laboratory or radiology department.
+Carotid doppler is an ultrasound test that shows how well blood is flowing through the carotid arteries which is done in a vascular laboratory or radiology department.
 It is a painless method that uses sound waves to create images of the arteries and the flow that is going through.
+The scan is done if a doctor suspects that a stroke might strike.

 Also called B-mode, uses sound waves that bounce off blood vessels to provide a picture of your blood vessel structure.

 Carotid artery and its branches are the major areas of stroke.
-The rough plaque buildup in the carotid arteries can be detected by Carotid Duplex and stroke can be prevented as early detection indicated.
+The rough plaque buildup in the carotid arteries can be detected by Carotid Duplex and a carotid artery stroke can be prevented as early detection indicated.

 Some early warning signs of carotid artery disease which is typically a warning sign of stroke or mini-stroke can include:

 If you experience any of these warning signs, even if they go away, it’s important that you see a doctor immediately.
-It could mean that you have had—or are about to have—a stroke.
+It could mean that you have had a stroke or a stroke might strike soon.

 The doctor will ask you questions about your symptoms and your medical history.
 He/she may also listen to the blood flow in your neck and will measure your blood pressure.
 If the doctor thinks you have carotid artery disease, he or she will order a carotid duplex.
 Scan first, then may pursue with MRI scan of the brain, the artery (MRA) or the vein (MRV).